- Written by Dr.Mehmet Demircioglu

 Should I stop statins before a hair transplant?

-If you take a statin together with a fibrate, if you have muscle pain or weakness, dark urine, jaundice, severe fatigue, or a recent abnormal liver test, the case deserves more review.
+If you take a statin with a fibrate, or if you have muscle pain or weakness, dark urine, jaundice, severe fatigue, or a recent abnormal liver test, the case deserves more review.
 Surgery may still be possible after that review, but the medication context should be clear before the operation day.

 What if I take aspirin, clopidogrel, or another blood thinner?